Narcís Oller: Historical significance of Oller

 holds an important place within the European narrative of the century and, although he is not among the great masters —Balzac, Charles Dickens, Galdós, Tolstoi, Eça de Queirós…— he is not far behind them; moreover, he represents for Catalan culture what these authors represent for their respective national cultures.

-To properly evaluate Oller's work, one must consider several factors that conditioned its realization.
+To properly evaluate Oller's work, one must consider several influences.
 On one hand, those stemming from his personality: a permanent literary insecurity —partially overcome thanks to the advice and encouragement of his literary friends, especially critics Yxart and Sardà— and a certain indolence facilitated by the lack of professional dedication to literature, which sometimes prevented him from pushing forward literary projects and plunged him into periods of doubt or discouragement.

 On the other hand, there were two problems arising directly from the Catalan cultural context: the imperfection of the literary language (“impoverished by scant cultivation in recent centuries and at that time subjected to tensions between supporters of colloquial Catalan and defenders of an archaizing language”) and the lack of suitable models for realist narrative.
 Oller partly replaced the inexistence of an appropriate literary tradition with contemporary French and Spanish novelistic literature.

 This novelistic literature followed the aesthetic codes of naturalist realism, and Oller adhered to this current.
 However, it was a conditional adherence.
 He accepted the composition techniques of the work but rejected the deterministic and materialistic ideology and the purpose of denunciation and social change present in Zola's doctrine.
 Furthermore, as noted before, moralist sentimentality profoundly conditioned his literary realizations.

-With all its shortcomings and limitations, Oller made an enormous effort materialized in a work of high literary quality that largely filled the existing void in the novel field, recovering the lost Catalan novelistic tradition and enabling the work of the late century narrators.
+Oller made an enormous effort that filled void in the novel field, recovering lost Catalan novelistic tradition and enabling the work of late century narrators.

-Narcís Oller today holds an interest that is not merely historicist, an interest that goes beyond his role as the founder of the modern Catalan novel.
-Today, his best creations (L'Escanyapobres, La bogeria, Pilar Prim, and even his short stories) are reissued with unusual frequency in our literary market.
-Oller, even eighty years after the publication of his last novel, still connects, like all good narrators, with the public.
+In modern times, many of his works have been reissued into the literary market.